mongshil553/PI-Control-of-Motor-Using-Matlab-Simulink/README.md

 # PI-Control-of-Motor-Using-Matlab/Simulink
-Using Matlab, design a control system for motor.
+Using Matlab, design a PI control system for motor.

 <hr>
 <h2>Ciruit and Motor Free Body Diagrams</h3>